oktadev/okta-blog/_source/_posts/2022-01-12-webassembly-on-kubernetes-with-rust.md

 Before you can run the workload in Kubernetes, you need to push the binary to a registry that supports OCI artifacts.
 OCI complaint registries can be used for any OCI artifact, including Docker images, Wasm binaries, and so on.
 Docker Hub currently does not support OCI artifacts; hence you can use another registry like [GitHub Package Registry](https://github.com/features/packages), [Azure Container Registry](https://azure.microsoft.com/en-in/services/container-registry/) or [Google Artifact Registry](https://cloud.google.com/artifact-registry).
 I'll be using GitHub Package Registry as it's the simplest to get started, and most of you might already have a GitHub account.

 First, you need to log in to GitHub Package Registry using `docker login`.
-Create a [personal access token on GitHub](https://github.com/settings/tokens) and use that to log in to the registry.
+Create a [personal access token on GitHub](https://github.com/settings/tokens) with the `write:packages` scope and use that to log in to the registry.

 ```bash
 export CR_PAT=<your-token>
 echo $CR_PAT | docker login ghcr.io -u <Your GitHub username> --password-stdin
 ```

-Now you need to push your Wasm binary as an OCI artifact; for this, you can use the [wasm-to-oci](https://github.com/engineerd/wasm-to-oci) CLI.
+Now you need to push your Wasm binary as an OCI artifact; for this, you can use the [wasm-to-oci](https://github.com/engineerd/wasm-to-oci/releases) CLI.
 Use the below command to install it on your machine.
 I'm using the Linux version.

 ```bash
 curl -LO https://github.com/engineerd/wasm-to-oci/releases/download/v0.1.2/linux-amd64-wasm-to-oci